 This focus directly translates into better business outcomes.
 By streamlining the process, you can respond to more opportunities without sacrificing quality, which helps improve deal volume and win rates.
 An AI assistant also ensures brand consistency across every document, reinforcing a professional and reliable image with every proposal you submit.
 It helps you put your best foot forward, every single time.

-What Kinds of Proposals Can AI Handle?
+What Types of Proposals Can You Create with AI?

 A good AI proposal assistant is incredibly versatile.
 It’s not just for one type of document.
 You can use it to create a wide range of materials, from standard business and sales proposals to highly detailed project plans and statements of work (SOWs).
 The AI can help you organize your ideas clearly and structure the document appropriately for its specific purpose, whether you're pitching a new client or outlining the scope of a complex project.